colejarczyk/doc/userguide/merchants/account/account_updating.rst

 You can edit information about your merchants, including all their data provided during account creation process and password.

-Obviously Merchant can also edited all listed data (including password) from his account in POS Cockpit.
+Obviously Merchant can also edit all listed data (including password) from his account in POS Cockpit.

 .. image:: /userguide/_images/edit_merchant.png
    :alt:   Merchant Account Editing